What is Adult Day Service and Caregiver Respite?

 What are the days and hours of operation for Share Your Care?

-Monday through Friday, 7:30 AM to 5:00 PM, with the exception of nine holidays and five staff training days per year.
+Monday through Friday, with the exception of nine holidays and five staff training days per year.
+Please contact the Program Coordinator at one of our service locations for current hours of operations.

 What age ranges does Share Your Care serve?